Clarifying Purpose (Not Setting a Goal)

 When intention is unclear, the body often reflects this confusion through tension, restlessness, or collapse.

-Sankalpa is not imposed on the body.
+Intention is not imposed on the body.
 It allows the body to organize itself around truth.

 Path and Purpose

-It is about meeting pleasure and pain, clarity and confusion, movement and stillness, without becoming identified with them.
+Intention reminds us that yoga is not about reaching higher states of consciousness as an experience, nor about escaping difficulty.
+It is about meeting both pleasure and pain, clarity and confusion, movement and stillness, without becoming identified with them.

 This is not an easy path, but neither is a life driven entirely by habit, distraction, and unconscious momentum.
-Yoga requires slowing down.
+Yoga and life requires slowing down.
 And slowing down allows perception to become transparent and honest.

-Sankalpa does not demand perfection.
+Intention does not demand perfection.

 It asks for remembrance.